Superposition- and interference-induced optical spectrum distortion in the figure-9 fiber laser: Introduction

+When the cavity length is very short or the net intracavity dispersion is very small, the spectrum of the figure-9 laser shows a relatively symmetric and regular pattern on a logarithmic intensity scale~\cite{mayer_flexible_2020,wanli_gao_446_2018}.
+As the cavity length increases, leading to higher net intracavity dispersion and a lower repetition rate, the spectral distortion gradually becomes severe\cite{han_environment-stable_2022,liu_all_2020,yang_all-polarization-maintaining_2022}.
+The worsening of spectral distortion is typically attributed to nonlinear effects, NALM asymmetry or interference effects~\cite{nishizawa_investigation_2019}.
+Currently, there is a lack of research addressing which of these is the actual mechanism.
+Unlike in other mode-locked fiber lasers, the saturable absorption effects in the figure-8 and figure-9 lasers arise from the interference of two beams, and its amplitude noise is related to transmittance~\cite{edelmann_intrinsic_2021}.
+If we investigate these unique characteristics and add more output ports to measure the spectra, it will help identify the spectral evolution and the formation mechanism of the spectral distortion.

-In this letter, we employ a self-designed tap coupler hybrid with wavelength division multiplexing (TCWDM) to construct two all-PM figure-9 fiber lasers.
-The TCWDM serves as a beam splitter and enables the figure-9 lasers to have two additional output ports for the clockwise and counterclockwise pulses in the fiber loop, respectively, and it helps detect the parameters of pulses at different positions.
-Here, we avoid using the fiber coupler to eliminate its filtering effect on the spectrum.
-The superposition and coherent cancellation numerical analyses are performed on the experimental spectrum data to obtain the distortion characteristics of the spectra.
-Furthermore, through the theoretical analysis of the saturable absorption effect in the figure-9 laser, it is found that interference and superposition lead to severe spectral distortion, and the intensity difference between the intracavity components of the two interfering pulses is different from that between the output components.
+In this paper, we construct two all-PM figure-9 fiber lasers using a self-designed component that combines a tap coupler with wavelength division multiplexing (TCWDM).
+The TCWDM functions as a beam splitter, providing two additional output ports to separately extract the clockwise and counterclockwise pulses propagating in the fiber loop.
+This configuration allows us to obtain the spectra of the pulses without interference and to avoid using standard fiber couplers that introduce spectral filtering in the fiber loop.
+We performed numerical analyses based on interference and superposition theory on the experimental spectra of the two intracavity beams, and found that the characteristics of the calculated spectra are consistent with the spectral distortion observed at the other output ports.
+Furthermore, through theoretical analysis of the saturable absorption effect in the figure-9 laser, it is found that the interference and superposition of the intracavity beams lead to severe spectral distortion of the output pulses, and the intensity difference between the intracavity components of the two interfering pulses is significantly different from that between the output components.